 It’s hard to map out a path when you don’t have your destination clarified.

 You might not have a clear picture of your destination.
 Or you might only have short-term goals at the moment.
 That’s okay.
 Remember, it’s about the best guesses.
 You can make changes and adapt later if needed.

 What’s the starting point?

 Even with the destination in mind, you can’t map out the path quite yet.
 You need to know your starting point.

 The book explains – simply – the basic information that you’ll want to understand your current financial situation.
 As you might guess this includes a statement of net worth.
 I’ve written before that net worth is perhaps the best measure of someone’s financial fitness.
 It’s key for a starting point and helps track progress along the way.

 Understand your cash flow

-Certainly you knew this was coming.
+Certainly, you knew this was coming.
 It’s hard to have a good financial plan if you don’t have a grip on where your money is going.
-Having a budget not only allows you to track your spending, it helps you direct your money where you want it to go.
+Having a budget not only allows you to track your spending, but it also helps you direct your money where you want it to go.